oupirum/vrsksync/README.md

 Usage:
   - On host (source):

-    $ node host.js username my_project_dir
+    $ node vrsksync send my_token my_directory

-    // So all changed files in this this folder will be sended to remote
+    // So all changed files in this this directory will be sended to remote

   - On remote:

-    $ node client.js username my_project_remote_dir
+    $ node vrsksync receive my_token my_directory

-    // So changed files from host will be updated here (username must be same on host and on client).
+    // So changed files from host will be updated here (token must be same on host and on remote)

-    my_project_dir - absolute path
+Setup:

+  For private usage setup your own Firebase and add credentials to the config.json:

+	...
+	"auth": {
+		"anonymous": false,
+		"email": "myemail@gmail.com",
+		"password": "qqqqqqq"
+	}